AngryMonkeysManagingInADigitalWorld/ISQA3420/DFDDictionary.md

 Corporate Manager - The process of leading administrating and directing a company

-CPE Information - A unique identifier for a software package

 CPE Request - A request for license information